learn-tibco-cep/Books/README.md

 In this tutorial, we use the [Open Library Data Dumps](https://openlibrary.org/developers/dumps) to demonstrate data persistence in BE applications.
 BusinessEvents supports many different types of data cache and persistent stores.
 You may select and configure a persistent store at deployment time by providing a CDD file.

-This project has configured the following commonly used persistent stores and presented implementations for CRUD (Create, Query, Update, and Delete) operations for single concept or bulk of 1000's concepts.
+This project has configured the following commonly used persistent stores and presented implementation of CRUD (Create, Query, Update, and Delete) operations for single concept or bulk of 1000's concepts.

 * [Books.cdd](./Books.cdd) - Apache Ignite data grid with no persistence
 * [BooksPG.cdd](./BooksPG.cdd) - Apache Ignite data grid with Postgresql as the backing store